 A horizontally-scrollable bar chart showing revenue (green) and free cash flow (cyan) side-by-side for the same 12 quarters as the table above.
 Revenue tells you about the top-line trajectory; FCF tells you whether that revenue is converting to cash.
 The two together usually reveal more than either alone:

-The TA Composite Score is a separate, more comprehensive 0–100 verdict that combines our DCF-based valuation, our internal financial-health score, and a set of market-sentiment signals.
-Where the simple Health Score is "is this a sound business," the Composite Score is "given everything we can measure today, where does this company sit on the buy-to-sell continuum?"
+The TA Composite Score is a more comprehensive 0–100 verdict that combines our health scoring, a multi-layered valuation assessment, and market-sentiment signals into a single reading.
+Where the Health Score asks "is this a sound business?", the Composite Score asks "given everything we can measure today, where does this company sit on the spectrum from attractive to unattractive?"

 Alongside the score, we report a Conviction level (High, Medium, Low) based on how much agreement there is between the three pillars.
 When health, valuation, and sentiment all point in the same direction, conviction is High; when they disagree, conviction is Low and the user is reminded to do their own work.